The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 - Enable map tile controller: Select Enable map tile controller to allow the machine to serve map tiles rendered by workers.
 The Map Question and Map Input tools use these tiles for rendering maps.

-- Memory cache: This is the maximum number of map tiles stored in memory.
+- Memory cache (no. of tiles): This is the maximum number of map tiles stored in memory.
 1,000 tiles require roughly 450 MB of memory.
 A higher memory cache results in more stored tiles to increase performance but requires more system resources.

-- Disk cache: This is the maximum amount of space allocated for caching map tile images on the hard drive.
+- Disk cache (MB): This is the maximum amount of space allocated for caching map tile images on the hard drive.
 A higher disk cache results in greater consumption of drive space but may increase the performance of map tile requests.

 If you have configured the machine to act as a worker, the Remote Controller screen is the only screen present under Controller.
 This is where you connect the machine to the controller machine.
 Enter the host location and the controller token to connect to the controller machine.